GitKarIn/e-device2/_book/02-survey.md

    Can I make a back-up of the data locally when an internet connection is not available?

 - Reading external data inputs:
 Can I incorporate data from an external sensor into the app?
-GPS, Fish boards, Barcodes?
+GPS, Fish boards, Bar Codes?

 - IT Security and Version Control:
    Does the app have network security certificates; has the security been vetted?